Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Butterfly

-The butterfly roof is a type of roof that gets its name from its shape.
+The butterfly roof is a type of roof named for its shape.
 It comprises two sections that come together in the middle, forming a peak.

 This type of roofing is becoming increasingly popular due to its many benefits, which include improved air circulation, natural light, and aesthetics.